cqfn/broken-xml/README.md

 # xml-fixer
-Fix invalid xml as much as it's possible.
+Parses any xml format, even broken and invalid(as much it makes sense).

  - [ ] escape special charaters
  - [ ] split document with multiple roots into several documents